Three Day Course

 - Knowledge of embedded applications

-- ‘Admin rights’ (i.e., the ability to install software) on a workstation located in the class room (see classroom requirements below).
+- PC with ‘Admin rights’ (i.e., the ability to install software)

 What You’ll Learn

 - Familiarity with the use of the DDC-I Development Suite (DDS) for Deos development.

 - Understanding of the Deos Application Programming Interface (API).

 - Develop an application that runs on Deos and utilizes Deos API features.